FrJ03/CampsManager/README.md

 1. Copy the WAR file to the `webapps/` directory of Tomcat.
 1. Run `startup.sh` (Linux) or `startup.bat` (Windows) located in the Tomcat `bin/` directory.
 1. Open a browser tab and find `localhost:8080/CampsManager`.

+## Contributions
+Contributions to this project are welcomed.
+If you have a feature request or find a bug, please open an issue.
+If you wish to contribute code, please open a pull request.